scala/scala-lang/blog/_posts/2021-12-14-sustainable-scala.md

 Also, we see that in Scala, two implementations of the same benchmark can easily show different performances, depending on your code style.
-For instance, the energy consumption of the `k-nucleotide` benchmark was between 2 to 13 times higher than the C implementation.
+For instance, the energy consumption of the `k-nucleotide` benchmark was between 2 to 13 times greater than the C implementation.
 The differences between both versions are mainly the usage of immutable Scala collections and `for` loops in the idiomatic version, as opposed to `Array`s and `while` loops in the optimized version (this observation is consistent with the results of